-If you hire a Realtor to help you buy a $500,000 house, they collect $13,500 (2.7% of $500,00), charge you junk fees, steer you into conflicted title firms and try to sell you home warranties.
-If you hire me to help you buy the house, I collect that $13,500 and I refund the entire amount to you.
-I ONLY represent your best interests and avoid even the appearance of impropriety.
-My typical legal fee for a transaction this size is $4,375.
-You save $9,125 by using me instead of a Realtor.
+Buyers: If you hire a Realtor to help you buy a $500,000 house, your buyer broker will collect $13,500 (2.7% of $500,000), and likely engage in dual agency, ask you to sign an anti-competitive and unfair fee agreement, subject you to a terrible arbitration agreement, charge you $500 or more in junk fees, steer you into a conflicted title firm and try to sell you a home warranty (one of the most complained about products on Angie’s List).
+If you hire me to help you buy a house, you get a lawyer representing ONLY your best interests throughout the entire process.
+I collect that same $13,500 and refund the entire amount to you.
+My typical legal fees for a transaction this size is $4,375.

-Most buyers find the house they want to buy without a Realtor.
-“DIY” buyers often think that they can save money by dealing directly with the listing agent.
-What buyers don’t understand is that the typical Realtor’s listing contract entitles the Realtor to collect the full commission even if the buyer is unrepresented.
-If you try to renegotiate that listing contract by asking the listing broker to collect less, you are likely interfering with their fee agreement which could cause you legal problems.
-Instead of saving money, most DIY buyers end up forfeiting their right to obtain their own representation AND forfeiting their right to negotiate the buyer broker’s fee.
+Most buyers find the house they want to buy without a Realtor but end up paying for one anyhow.
+“DIY” buyers are often the most savvy buyers and often think that they can save money by dealing directly with the listing agent.
+However, the typical Realtor’s listing contract entitles the seller’s Realtor to collect the full commission when DIY buyers are involved.
+Instead of saving money, most DIY buyers end up forfeiting their right to obtain their own representation and forfeiting their right to negotiate the buyer broker’s fee.
 My service is designed to help consumers avoid these problems and get them the entire buyer brokerage fee.

 Why Do I Give Away the Commission?